W: History

-The Germanic //w// phoneme was, therefore, written as VV or uu (u and v becoming distinct only by the Early Modern period) by the earliest writers of Old English and Old High German, in the 7th or 8th centuries.
+The Germanic //w// phoneme was therefore written as VV or uu by the earliest writers of Old English and Old High German in the 7th or 8th centuries; u and v became distinct only by the Early Modern period.
 Gothic (not Latin-based), by contrast, had simply used a letter based on the Greek Υ for the same sound in the 4th century.
 The digraph VV/uu was also used in Medieval Latin to represent Germanic names, including Gothic ones like Wamba.

 It is from this uu digraph that the modern name "double U" derives.
 The digraph was commonly used in the spelling of Old High German but only in the earliest texts in Old English, where the //w// sound soon came to be represented by borrowing the rune ᚹ, adapted as the Latin letter wynn: ƿ.
 In early Middle English, following the 11th-century Norman Conquest, uu regained popularity; by 1300, it had taken wynn's place in common use.